Matoy7/anchor-interview-task/README.md

 - Add and update cells in a spreadsheet
 - Get spreadsheet data by ID
 - Lookup option for a cell to referenace another cell's value.
-- support multithrad use
+- support api concurrency
-- support error hanling such as avoid cycle refernce and enforce type verification of columns
+- support error hanling such as enforce cycle refernce and type verification of columns

 ## Prerequisites